CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 As everything in our industry also core frameworks are having some downsides.
 First and foremost it is yet another framework that must be properly linked within the Application Framework and taken care of.
 In our example project that might be very simple but on big projects the Application Framework can contain hundreds of frameworks and the core parts potentially at some points doubles the amount.

-Further, worth mentioning point is the app start time, as not surprisingly core frameworks introducing new dynamic frameworks that must be linked to the main app which will make the cold starts slower, as each dynamic framework must be loaded and opened on the app start which takes time, especially on older devices.
+Further, worth mentioning point is the app start time, as not surprisingly core frameworks introducing new dynamic frameworks that must be linked and copied to the main app which will make the cold starts slower, as each dynamic framework must be loaded and opened on the app start which takes time, especially on older devices.

 **Mergeable Libraries**